erikdubois/LinuxMint18i3/README.md

 	mod (i.e.windows or super) and SHIFT and 0 to move it to window 10 for example

-In the mean time I have a fix for spotifyin the config.
+In the mean time I have a fix for spotify in the config.

 	#fix for spotify not moving to workspace 10
 	for_window [class="Spotify"] move to workspace 10